BabylonJS/Documentation/content/features/featuresDeepDive/webXR/webXRARFeatures.md

 ) as BABYLON.WebXRDepthSensing;
 ```

-When you enable depth sensing featrure, you have to pass options.
+When you enable depth sensing feature, you have to pass options.
 Options is typed with `IWebXRDepthSensingOptions`.

 ```typescript